 Parents Need to Know

-Parents need to know that there isn't much to shock tweens and up in this mock-horror film.
+Parents need to know that Ghostbusters II is the 1989 sequel to Ghostbusters.
+There isn't much to shock tweens and up in this mock-horror film.
 There are numerous ghosts running rampant through NYC, but it's played for comedy over scares (like when the Titanic disembarks).
 Still, ghosts are the "bad guys" and get eliminated with laser guns by a crew of wisecracking guys.
 At one point a baby is kidnapped by a ghost and a sinister spirit tries to inhabit his body.
 The baby is rescued, of course, but there is another real person, hilariously portrayed by Peter MacNicol, who wants to steal the baby in order to woo its mother.

 What's the story?